Bicycle wheel: Material

 The spokes on the vast majority of modern bicycle wheels are steel or stainless steel.
 Stainless steel spokes are favored by most manufacturers and riders for their durability, stiffness, damage tolerance, and ease of maintenance.
 Non-stainless steel spokes on older or cheaper bikes are sometimes surface-treated by galvanization, paint, or, more rarely, chrome plating, and can rust eventually.
-Spokes are also available in titanium, aluminum, or carbon fiber.
+Spokes are also available in titanium, aluminum, carbon fiber, and non-rigid materials such as polyethylene composites.

 Number of spokes

-Conventional metallic bicycle wheels for single rider bikes commonly have 24, 28, 32 or 36 spokes, while wheels on tandems have as many as 40 or 48 spokes to support the weight of an additional rider.
-BMX bikes commonly have 36 or 48 spoke wheels.
+Conventional metallic bicycle wheels have 24, 28, 32 or 36 spokes.
+Wheels on tandems and BMX often have 40 or 48 spokes to support additional stresses and weight.
 Lowrider bicycles may have as many as 144 spokes per wheel.

-Wheels with fewer spokes have an aerodynamic advantage, as the aerodynamic drag from the spokes is reduced.
-On the other hand, the reduced number of spokes results in a larger section of the rim being unsupported, necessitating stronger and often heavier rims.
+Wheels with fewer spokes have an aerodynamic advantage, as the drag is reduced.
+The reduced number of spokes also results in a larger section of the rim being unsupported, necessitating stronger and often heavier rims.
 Some wheel designs also locate the spokes unequally into the rim, which requires a stiff rim hoop and correct tension of the spokes.
 Conventional wheels with spokes distributed evenly across the circumference of the rim are considered more durable and forgiving to poor maintenance.
 The more general trend in wheel design suggests technological advancement in rim materials may result in further reduction in the number of spokes per wheel.